M0nica/monica-dev-blog/content/posts/2019-06-02_Create-Greys-Anatomy-Lorem-Ipsum-Generator.md

 ### Deploy

-Thanks to Netlify’s continuous deployment, if you clicked the “Deploy to Netlify” button on the first step then your website will be deployed to once you merge your changes into the master branch of your project’s repository.
+Thanks to Netlify’s continuous deployment, if you clicked the “Deploy to Netlify” button on the first step then your website will be deployed to Netlify once you merge your changes into the master branch of your project’s repository.
 Also, if you open a pull request Netlify will generate a preview.
 This should mirror what you see when running the site locally.

 The final code can be viewed on the `loremIpsumTutorial` branch of the [greys-anatomy-lorem-ipsum-generator](https://github.com/M0nica/greys-anatomy-lorem-ipsum-generator/tree/loremIpsumTutorial) repository.